FlisherOfatale/discord-playing/README.md

 ```
 ##Discord.js v13 compatibility
 Require the following Intents to be requested: 'GUILD_PRESENCES', 'GUILDS', 'GUILD_MEMBERS'
-If yu want to test while Discord.js v13 isn't released yet, you can use with `npm install discord-playing@discord.js-v13`
+If yu want to test while Discord.js v13 isn't released yet, you can use with `npm install discord-playing`
-Once V13 is officially release, the default package install will install the V13

-##Discord.js v12 compatibility
-Once Discord.js v13 is released, you'll need to use `npm install discord-playing@discord.js-v12`.

-##Discord.js v11 compatibility
+##Discord.js v11 and v12 compatibility
-You can install the last version working with Discord.js v11 by using `npm install discord-playing@discord.js-v11`.
+You can install DiscordJS v11 and v12 version using tag.
+These aren't maintained anymore.
-While this version should work, it's not maintainted anymore.
+V11: `npm install discord-playing@discord.js-v11`.
+V12: `npm install discord-playing@discord.js-v12`.

 ##Instructions
 Once you've done this, setting the module will be very easy.